freewind-demos/gradle-debug-demo/README.md

 It will download the gradle distribution and unzip it, then generate all the required `.class` and source files to `libs`

-- most gradle class files merged to: `gradle-4.8.1-all.jar`
+- all class files merged to: `gradle-4.8.1-all.jar`
-- source files: `gradle-4.8.1-all-sources.zip`
+- all source files packaged to: `gradle-4.8.1-all-sources.zip`

 If you need to use other versions of gradle, you have to modify the version in `build.gradle`